 16 Add. ms. 11695 > 1091-1109 > Silos > Beatus, In Apocalypsin (279 fols.)

-The results of my first approach to discover this collection were presented as an informal talk in the London Graduate Paleography Group at King’s College London, and are now available for all of you to read as a guest post in the British Library Medieval Manuscripts blog.
+The results of my first approach to discover this collection were presented as an informal talk at the London Graduate Paleography Group at King’s College London.
 Thanks for reading!